- Aging & Disability Resource Center

 Music & Memory

-Music and Memory is a program that brings personalized music into the lives of persons with dementia through digital music technology, vastly improving quality of life.
+Music and Memory is a program that brings personalized music into the lives of people with dementia.
+It vastly improves their quality of life through digital music technology.

 Our Dementia Care Specialist works with the family caregiver and the person with dementia to create and provide personalized playlists using iPods/MP3 Players and related digital audio systems.
 The personalized playlist enables those struggling with Alzheimer’s, dementia and other cognitive and physical challenges to reconnect with the world through music-triggered memories.